torstenboe/introduction/index.md

 ### Architecture

-The ocloud framework supports the adoption of link:https://www.oracle.com/cloud/[Oracle Cloud Infrastructure (OCI)] with a baseline configuration for service deployments.
+The ocloud framework supports the adoption of [Oracle Cloud Infrastructure (OCI)](https://www.oracle.com/cloud) with a baseline configuration for service deployments.
 Rather than separating service design and infrastructure automation, service configurations include provisioning instructions for service assets.
-The framework defines a link:assets/resident[service resident] isolating service assets in a network segment and creates administrator domains to reflect operational responsibilities.
+The framework defines a [service resident](assets/resident) isolating service assets in a network segment and creates administrator domains to reflect operational responsibilities.
 An administrator domain combines OCI resources like compartments, groups, policies, identity tags and notifications into a reusable asset that separates system operators from network-, database-, and security operators.

 ![Baseline Configuration](https://raw.githubusercontent.com/ocilabs/images/main/base_config.drawio.png)